Kcraft059/Kcraft059/README.md

 }
 ```

 So yeah, that's not huge but given how it started a little year ago, I'm quite proud of the few little projects I've made.
-I know understand OSes, website and programming as a whole a bit more in depth and hope being able to go even further and make a real project one day.
+I now understand OSes, websites and programming as a whole a bit more in depth and hope being able to go even further and make a real project one day.
 </details>

 ## Nowadays